Gamebook Tracker

 Book cover (optional)

-Both the New Book form and the edit book dialog include a cover upload section showing a 2:3 preview or a "No cover" placeholder.
+Both the Create Book modal and the edit book dialog include a cover upload section showing a 2:3 preview or a "No cover" placeholder.
 Click Upload Cover to select an image file — the preview updates immediately.
+Images are automatically scaled down and compressed to stay within 256 KB.
 For new books the cover is uploaded right after creation; for existing books it is uploaded when you press Save.

 Once uploaded, the cover appears in the left panel of the landing page (visible to anyone, no public profile required).